 Be aware of all the opportunities

 Have a gander through our job sectors and see what tickles your fancy and matches your skills.
 You never know, even the supposedly ‘boring’ careers might be perfect for you.
-Try out our careers test to see which job sectors best suit you.
 Go to careers fairs, do further research and talk to people; find out what’s really involved.
 Work experience is very useful.
 You might want to pick a broad sector that matches your interests, say media, then get work experience in several different areas of the industry to see what fits you best.

 Look beyond the obvious and don’t be put off by career stereotypes.
 Yes, being a health and safety officer might mean you get people endlessly telling you, “‘It’s health and safety gone mad!”, but equally it might be the perfect job for you.
 There are really so many different career options out there.
 It’s time you got clued up!